Blood-orange Danish at Jolene bakery in London

 • Bethnal Green

 Lily Jones (aka Lily Vanilli) carved out a solid, celebrity-packed fan base well before opening her own hip bakery in Bethnal Green, and her forays into sculptural, macabre cake creations (gingerbread gravestones, anyone?) set her far apart from the mainstream cupcake clan.
 These days, she still puts on an innovative show, although space is tight in her gorgeous little courtyard café if you fancy sampling wacky delights such as yuzu lemon tart or pomegranate and black-tea vegan cakes.
-Lily is only open on Sundays, but it’s worth braving the long queues for her salted caramel and banana bundt cakes alone.
-This place is also a cosy teatime treat, especially after a trip to Columbia Road flower market (just a skip away).
+Lily is only open on weekends, but it’s worth braving the long queues for her salted caramel and banana bundt cakes alone.
+This place is also a cosy teatime treat, especially after a Sunday trip to Columbia Road flower market (just a skip away).

 Specialities: Weird and wacky cupcakes and other bizarre creations